IrcDotNet/IrcDotNet/src/IrcDotNet.Tests/README.txt

 ﻿Running Tests
 =============

+The tests in this project may be run under the Visual Studio Unit Testing Framework.

 All tests in this project presume the availability of a fully-functional and compliant IRC server.
 The server ``irc.freenode.net`` is used by default.